-(5) All areas used for the preparation and serving of meals in child [day] care centers shall [be maintained in accordance with sanitary practices and procedures] meet the requirements as set forth in section 19-13-B42 of the Regulations of Connecticut State Agencies.
+(5) All areas used for the preparation and serving of meals in child [day] care centers shall [be maintained in accordance with sanitary practices and procedures] meet the requirements as set forth in [section 19-13-B42 of the Regulations of Connecticut State Agencies.] the Department of Public Health's Model Food Code, Regulations of Connecticut State Agencies, Sec.
+19a-36h-1, et seq.
 Child care centers that prepare food shall maintain at the child care center and make available to the Office upon request a copy of a current and full food service inspection report issued by the local director of health verifying compliance with this subsection.

-(6) The kitchen in child [day] care centers or group [day] child care homes that is used for the preparation and serving of food to children shall be clean, well-lighted and ventilated, protected by window screening and provided with hot and cold running water, adequate and safe storage for food and supplies and refrigeration.

-(7) Separate hand washing facilities shall be located convenient to the room where food is prepared in child [day] care centers and group [day] child care homes.
+(6) The kitchen in child [day] care centers or group [day] child care homes that is used for the preparation and serving of food to children shall be clean, well-lighted and ventilated, protected by window screening and provided with hot and cold running water, adequate and safe storage for food and supplies and refrigeration.(7) Separate hand washing facilities shall be located convenient to the room where food is prepared in child [day] care centers and group [day] child care homes.